markgw/uh-nlp2021/docs/week4/index.md

 in the same style as the Penn Treebank.
 You can either do that manually or use NLTK's `TreebankWordTokenizer`, which produces PTB-style tokenization.

+Try to find sentences that use only words covered by the grammar (check using `check_coverage()` as above), so there's a chance the grammar will generate them.

  * Did you find any parsable sentences?
  * How might you extend your parser to increase its coverage, so